Duncanma/Blog/content/Blog/order-fulfillment.md

 await emailClient.SendAsync(WaitUntil.Started, messageToSend);
 ```

 That's it.
 It ignores a few possible issues, what if the customer's email is incorrect or if the email fails to deliver for other reasons, for example.
-I can use the Stripe dashboard to compare completed orders with my own data on emails sent and look for issues as a manual process, and perhaps I'll add in some more redundant checks in the future.
+I can use the Stripe dashboard to compare completed orders with my own data on emails sent and look for issues as a manual process, and perhaps I might add in some more checks in the future.
 The email client returns an operation ID that [I could use to check for delivery issues](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/send-email?tabs=windows%2Cconnection-string&pivots=programming-language-csharp#getting-email-delivery-status) as a start.

 ## Wrapping it up

 In creating this system, and then again in writing this article, I can see many ways to improve or add to it.
-I find this to be pretty normal with any software, but it is important not to let it stop you from shipping.
+I find this to be normal with any project, but it is important not to let it stop you from shipping.
 This code, the v1 as it were, works in my limited testing.
 If I end up getting tons of orders and that reveals some issues, well that's a nice problem to have and I'll evolve this code and process as needed.

 Feel free to checkout [my photo albums](/albums), and since you made it this far, I've created a promo code, `THANKSFORREADING`, that will give you 50% off any image you want to buy.